Electroless Nickel Plating

 Metal Plating

-The process of depositing a metal or metal alloy onto a surface.
+The process of depositing a metal or metal alloy onto a surface for enhanced properties such as resistance to corrosion and wear.

 Nickel-Boron Coatings